vijithassar/lit/README.md

 ### Input

-The `--input` or `-i` argument can be used to specify a path or file glob within which to find files to compile.
+The `--input` or `-i` argument can be used to specify a path or file glob within which to find files to process.
 File globs should be quoted strings.
-If this argument is omitted, all literate code files in the current working directory will be compiled.
+If this argument is omitted, all literate code files in the current working directory will be processed.

 ```bash
 # compile literate code files in the ./source directory